- ORDER: Charadriiformes

 - The world's largest breeding colony is on a small, artificial island in the Columbia River between Oregon and Washington, home to more than 6,000 breeding pairs each year.

-- The oldest recorded wild Caspian Tern was at least 29 years, 7 months old when it was found in Louisiana in 1989.
-It had been banded in Michigan in 1959.
-The average life span of Great Lakes Caspian Terns is estimated to be 12 years.
+- The oldest recorded Caspian Tern was at least 32 years, 1 month old when it was found in Illinois in 2018.
+It had been banded in Michigan in 1986.
+The average life span of Caspian Terns from the Great Lakes is estimated to be 12 years.